 Interest Rate in Poland averaged 6.18 percent from 1998 until 2022, reaching an all time high of 24.00 percent in March of 1998 and a record low of 0.10 percent in May of 2020.
 This page provides - Poland Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Poland Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Interest Rate in Poland is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Poland to stand at 2.00 in 12 months time.
-In the long-term, the Poland Interest Rate is projected to trend around 3.50 percent in 2020, according to our econometric models.
+Interest Rate in Poland is expected to be 6.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Interest Rate is projected to trend around 6.00 percent in 2023, according to our econometric models.